If you’re worried about your next ESFA audit, that’s where Bud comes in. Find out how Bud drives compliance and reduces the risk of clawback...

 Apprentices must be on the pay as you earn (PAYE) scheme and it must be declared on the apprenticeship service account.

-Be aware that the ESFA has access to HMRC records too.
-They have been known to separately audit these against the Individualised Learner Records (ILR) for some providers, so it’s likely that this will be added to funding audits in future.
+Be aware that auditors have access to HMRC records too, and have been known to separately audit these against the Individualised Learner Records (ILR) for some providers.

 2. Confirm the apprentice is under a contract of employment